Children 'with no state' in UK

 Hundreds of children living rough in London and other cities may have no nationality, the BBC has found.

-Inside Out London has uncovered stories of children who according to official records do not exist - some forced into sex work to eat.
+Inside Out London has uncovered stories of children who, according to official records, do not exist - with some forced into sex work in order to be able to afford to eat.

 Further research by the BBC suggests it is a UK-wide problem.